-H. Peter Haveles, Jr. is a partner in the Commercial Litigation Practice Group of Pepper Hamilton, resident in the New York office.
+H. Peter Haveles, Jr. is a partner in the Trial and Dispute Resolution Practice Group of Pepper Hamilton, resident in the New York office.
 He focuses on representing financial services institutions and other participants in the financial markets in connection with civil litigation, and investigations and enforcement actions pursued by regulatory agencies and major exchanges arising out of U.S. and foreign securities, options, futures, derivatives, capital markets and asset-backed transactions.

 Mr. Haveles is experienced in disputes involving antitrust claims, unauthorized trading, front running, prearranged trading, improper and negligent execution of trades, market manipulation, failure to supervise, compliance with exchange rules, fraudulent representations and broken trades.